 Based on decades of observation, I propose that sudden high levels of external praise always trigger an equal amount of inner self-loathing.

-Like Jonah (but unlike Jesus, who made it with a relatively quick layover from Friday afternoon to Sunday morning), I was out of commission for three days.
+I was out of commission for three days.
 Did nothing.
 No classes.
 No thoughts.
 No real TV.
 No real computing.
-I ate and drank soda, I suppose, but that's a guess.
-I remember mostly being in bed and just willing the great machine that was CCRH and its needy residents to go on without me.
-Three days is about all I got (it was actually something like a week before I left CCRH for anything more than a quick night time stroll, and no one seemed to notice).
+I ate and drank, I suppose, but that's a guess.
+Probably shitty ramen and cheap soda.
+I remember mostly being in bed and just willing the great machine that was the dorm and its needy residents to go on without me.
+While it was actually something like a week before I left the dorm for anything more than a quick night time stroll, three days passed before I even so much as allowed myself to mentally exist in a world where other people might reside.
 After the three days, though, I turned angry.
-Not angry enough to realize that I had been played (had that happened, the follow-up year of further playing would not have happened, and life might have been more tolerable and my school record would be less tarnished).
+Not angry enough to realize that the failure was with both of us.
 Just angry enough to want to whine a little, and in this pre-Social Network days the one tried and true way to whine outloud was to either get drunk and make a fool of yourself or to skip straight past the booze to the end and write poetry.
 My drinking days came later, by the way.

-Over the next two years or so, I wrote a lot of e-mails.
+Moving on to sad-sack middle, though: over the next two years or so, I wrote a lot of e-mails.
 Just the poems I felt were salvageable, semi-keepable, added up to 690 different poems.
 This does not include those that were scribbles, nor the paragraphs of explanatory text that went with them, the replies, and so forth.
 Each poem was sent to probably an average of a dozen people, maybe two dozen at the peak with only seven or eight at the bottom end.
-Lots and lots of drivel that generated, possibly, three-score good poems.
-Hey, 60 out of 700 ain't bad.
+Lots and lots of drivel that generated, possibly, a dozen good poems.
+Yes, that's a rose pun.

 The 690 poems that I kept from that time will probably follow me, largely unused, until some random hard-drive crash writes them out of existence.
 My bread crumbs leading me back to the shape and sound of my mental breakdown, where reading I wrote back then even shows me writing in an altogether different rhythm than I normally write (the same rhythm that surfaced during the Summer of Hell, examples would be hard but it is weird to read what I wrote during those times because it would be generally unrecognizable from my normal form of writing).
 Like a "Dark Doug" or maybe "Depressed Doug" is squished down inside as a twin and he comes out, less charismatic, less charming, less forceful but somehow more direct.
 It is strange, and one day it will be forgotten.
 Thank goodness.